top of page

 Christ is wearing a robe.
 We will hear more about his robe further in; it is white but later it will be dipped in blood.
 Here John is allowed to see his dear beloved friend, Jesus, as the almighty Christ for a second time in his old age.
 Remember, he along with his brother, James, and his fellow apostle, Peter, were witnesses to the Transfiguration.

 Feet of bronze glowing in a furnace, a gold sash?
 What does bronze represent for the Israelites?
 Remember the hard-hearted, stiff-necked beloved people of the Lord?
+Remember the prophet, Isaiah, who was sent to implore his people back to their Living Lord?
+For I knew how stubborn you were; your neck muscles were iron, your forehead was bronze.
+Isaiah 48: 4.
 There is so much more to God’s story for his chosen people as Revelations continues.
 Bronze will be refined as silver and gold are refined.
 Remember Nebuchadnezzar’s furnace when the three young men refused to bow down to a golden image?
 Remember how they survived the fire?

 And a voice of rushing waters from a mouth like a double edged sword!
 Remember water and its destruction in the time of the flood.
 Remember the parting of the Red Sea for the fleeing Israelites escaping slavery?
 Now remember water’s redemption as Living Water in Samaria?